 - Warm the engine up to normal operating temperature and check that the oil level in the reverse gear reaches the MAX mark on the dipstick.
-Stop the engine.

-- Max 8 month's stoppage:
+Stop the engine. - Max 8 month's stoppage:

-Change the oil and oil filter on the o

 Change the oil and oil filter on the engine, then warm it up afterwards.